-The Power of the Sun: The Inception, Evolution, and Impact of Solar Power
+The Power of the Sun: The Inception, Evolution, and Impact of Solar Panel Installation in the Philippines

 Since the dawn of Industrialization, there have been various inventions that have made significant contributions to the world of modern man.
-As early as the late 19th century to the early 20th century, they have been introduced to inventions such as the steam engine, the telephone, the locomotive, the automobile, various firearms, and most notably, the light bulb.
+As early as the late 19th century to the early 20th century, they have been introduced to inventions such as the solar panels and its installation in the Philippines, the steam engine, the telephone, the locomotive, the automobile, various firearms, and most notably, the light bulb.
 The latter invention has helped change the course of livelihood due to the one thing that serves as the foundation for modern innovation: electricity.

 Electricity has helped power the world known by many.
 It serves as a catalyst for anything that has to do with people’s basic needs and convenience.
 However, nowadays, it comes at a high cost.
 Since the dawn of the new decade, electricity costs have risen to high prices.
 With a vast number of electronics available for use, mass consumption of power is almost unavoidable.
 Electricity has powered people’s lives to the point of it being a part of any household and industry, which in turn can cause massive increases in electricity costs worldwide.
 Not only that, electricity has helped in the progression of machineries across the world, which unfortunately is affecting the environment negatively.
 This matter has then been the subject of debate for a number of years.